Asymptotic causal inference with observational studies trimmed by the estimated propensity scores: Notation

-In observational studies, the propensity score is not known and therefore has to be estimated from data.
+In observational studies the propensity score is not known and therefore has to be estimated from data.
 Following \citet{rosenbaum1983central} and most of the empirical literature, we assume that the propensity score is correctly specified by a generalized linear model $e(X)=e(X'\theta^{*})$.
-We focus on $\hat{\theta}$, the maximum likelihood estimator of the true parameter $\theta^{*}$, although our method is also applicable to other asymptotically linear estimators of $\theta^{*}$.
+Let $\hat{\theta}$ be the maximum likelihood estimator of $\theta^{*}$.
+Our method is also applicable to other asymptotically linear estimators of $\theta$.
 Then, a simple weighting estimator of $\tau$ is $N^{-1}\sum_{i=1}^{N}\hat{\tau}(X_{i})$, where